 The Board took the paper as read.

-Overview of Period 9: The Group’s operating loss year to date of £13.7m is £15.5m favourable to budget loss (due primarily to additional subsidy and savings in operational costs, engineering costs and overheads).
-The year to date loss is £4.8m adverse to the same period last year, due primarily to the loss of passenger revenue associated with COVID-19, though operating costs year to date are c£14m less than last year.
+Overview of Period 9: The Group’s operating loss year to date is favourable to budget loss (due primarily to additional subsidy and savings in operational costs, engineering costs and overheads).
+The year to date loss is adverse to the same period last year, due primarily to the loss of passenger revenue associated with COVID-19, though operating costs year to date are less than last year.

-Budgeted revenue for the year reflects the additional £70m funding which was notified by the Department.
-A further £20m of emergency funding was received in October 2020 and recognised in the LBE 1.
-No further funding was recognised in the LBE 2.
+Budgeted revenue for the year reflects the additional funding which was notified by the Department.

 LBE 2: The CFO highlighted the challenges the team faced in preparing the LBE 2, primarily due to the changes in Covid-19 restrictions, which impact directly on the organisation.
-The forecast was prepared before the current lockdown restrictions were extended and has generated an operating loss of £12.6m.
-It has been shared with the Department and discussions continue regarding measures to address the projected operating loss and cash position.

-The Group’s projected year end cash position is £5.6m, which is £19.4m below the minimum cash threshold as set out in the Group Treasury Management Policy.
+The Group’s projected year end cash position is below the minimum cash threshold as set out in the Group Treasury Management Policy.

 GCE appraised the Board on potential additional emergency Covid 19 funding which may be allocated to the Group.